 - 1. If the optical drive is installed, remove the data and power cables from the routing points on the disk-drive cage. - 2.
-Remove the screw (#6-32) that secure the disk-drive cage to the chassis. - 3.
+Move the lock handle to unlock the disk-drive cage and detach it from the chassis. - 3.
 Lift the disk-drive to a certain angle and slide it outwards to detach it from the mounting points on the chassis. - 4.
 Rotate the drive-cage upside down and place it on the chassis. - 5.
 If the optical drive is installed, disconnect the power and data cables from the connectors on the optical drive. - 6.
 Lift the disk-drive cage away from the computer.